 Crossing early when the tide is receding

 If you are coming onto Holy island and get to the start of the causeway a little before the official crossing time (that is, when the tide is receding) – and if there is no sea water between you and the bridge (where the shelter is) – it is usually safe to proceed.
-If you do come across water further along, you can simply wait until it recedes, or until you see someone else (usually the locals) cross.
+If you do come across water further along, you can simply wait until it clears, or until you see someone else (usually the locals) cross.
 Having said that, please use good judgement.
 If you are driving a mini and see a Range Rover crossing, it doesn’t mean you can too.
 And I’d like to stress again: do not take any chances when the tide is RISING.
 It’s very easy to misjudge the speed of rising seawater onto the causeway.

 When coming off the island earlier than the official time when the tide is receding, one measure that helps predict the causeway is clear is to count poles from the Island-end entrance to the causeway.
 If the water has retreated from the base of the first five poles, then you can set off, but again (and I cannot stress this enough, sorry), don’t try to cross if you encounter water that looks impassable.